dot-alter/Altered-Icons/README.md

 Altered Icons was created on the belief that functional design can also be expressive, innovative, and enjoyable.

 That is why we decided to begin this project with a clear personality and philosophy 🥊.
-And of course, offer a creative, free, and open-source alternative.

-We're inspired by initiatives like *Lucide Icons* and *Streamline Icons Flex*, but **AI** (Altered Icons) has its own distinct aesthetic. **Our goal is not to replace, but rather to provide an alternative**.
+We're inspired by initiatives like **Streamline Icons Flex*, but **AI** (Altered Icons) has its own distinct aesthetic. **Our goal is not to replace, but rather to provide an alternative**.
+And of course, offer a creative, **free**, and **open-source** alternative.

 ---